pfhaupt/break_infinity.cs/README.md

 Feel free to message me on reddit (username: MrLagSux) if you have questions or a game using this library!

-This library is open source and free to use/modify/fork for any purpose you want.

 ~MrLagSux